MGNX Q4 2024 Earnings Call Summary | Stock Taper

 • Completed enrollment in the LORIKEET Phase 2 trial for lorigerlimab in metastatic castration-resistant prostate cancer, with results expected in H2 2025.

-• Plans to initiate the LINNET Phase 2 study for lorigerlimab in ovarian and clear cell gynecologic cancers by mid-2025.
+• Plans to initiate the LINNET Phase 2 study for lorigerlimab in platinum-resistant ovarian cancer and clear cell gynecologic cancer by mid-2025.

-• Positive safety profile reported for MGC028, with the first patient dosed in a Phase 1 study.
+• Advancements in the ADC portfolio, including MGC026 and MGC028, with MGC028 recently dosed in a Phase 1 study.

 3. Forward Guidance and Outlook